digiapulssi/zabbix-proxy-setup/README.md

 # Zabbix Proxy Setup Scripts

-Provides Linux scripts for setting up Zabbix proxy docker container.
+Provides Linux scripts for setting up Zabbix proxy and Zabbix Java Gateway docker container.
 Check out repository files into directory where you want to have the configuration (zabbix directory with volume mount directories will be generated under it) and execute scripts as needed.